sidebar hamburger menu

 Health Check

 Systems protected by KernelCare can be monitored by means of CloudLinux Network (CLN) portal available at https://cln.cloudlinux.com.
 Registered KernelCare installations are grouped by license keys.
-Kernels that are marked with exclamation sign in amber do not have the latest patches installed.
+Kernels that are marked with the exclamation sign in amber do not have the latest patches installed.

 In either case, you can check whether the latest available patch has been applied by running the following command on a system protected by KernelCare: